danielde720/news-pipeline/README.md

 This project employs an event-driven and decoupled architecture to fetch the latest news about the boxer Canelo Alvarez, who recently had a big fight.
 Designed for resilience, scalability, and easy maintenance, the pipeline leverages a variety of AWS services.
 We use the [News API](https://newsapi.org/) as our data source, which provides a wide range of topics but comes with a 24-hour latency period.
 Our data storage solution involves an s3 bucket for data coming in and redshift to store our transformed data.

-We've implemented two Lambda functions: `fetch_load`, which fetches data from the News API in batches and stores it in s3, and `trigger_glue`, which transforms and loads the data into redshift.
+We've implemented two Lambda functions: `fetch_load`, which fetches data from the News API in batches and stores it in s3, and `trigger_glue`,which triggers a glue job that transforms and loads the data into redshift.
 A utility function serves as an error handler for both `fetch_load` and `trigger_glue`, enhancing the robustness of our pipeline.

-For data transformation, we use a Glue notebook to fetch news data from the raw S3 bucket.
-The incoming data has a semi-structured format, and the schema is represented in the Entity-Relationship Diagram (ERD) below.
+For data transformation, we use a Glue notebook to fetch the latest news data from the s3 bucket, we do this by .
+The incoming data has a semi-structured format, and the schema is represented in the table below.
 <br>
 <br>
 <br>